Staffing

 What is a proxy?

-MPs can delegate some IPSA-related responsibilities to one or two trusted staff members, known as Proxies.
+MPs can delegate some IPSA-related responsibilities to one or two trusted staff members, known as proxies.

-We know from experience that Proxy arrangements work well, and we strongly recommend nominating a Proxy.
+We know from experience that proxy arrangements work well, and we strongly recommend nominating a proxy.

-Frequently an MP's Proxy is the Office Manager, but who performs this role is for the MP to decide.
+Frequently an MP's proxy is the office manager, but who performs this role is for the MP to decide.

-You will be placing a lot of trust in the Proxy to act on your behalf, and you need to consider whether the person you nominate has the right skills for the role.
+You will be placing a lot of trust in the proxy to act on your behalf, and you need to consider whether the person you nominate has the right skills for the role.

-You must not disclose your personal IPSA online system credentials to anyone, including your Proxy.
+You must not disclose your personal IPSA online system credentials to anyone, including your proxy.

-We will support and train your Proxy.
-They can attend our induction modules and your Account Manager will work to build a relationship with them.
+We will support and train your proxy.
+They can attend our induction modules and your account manager will work to build a relationship with them.

 Proxy options